-Ass essment framework Pe rmanei nce Characteristics of impacts SA Objective Evaluation criteria Duratio n Certainty Nature/scale of impact(s) Score 0-5 yrs 6-15 yrs >15 yrs Inevitable/very or quite likely/limited likelihood/no effect/ depends on use Explain the nature/scale for each impact as necessary SP1:To increase the level of participation in democratic processes -To encourage and empower local people to become involved No impact o SP2: To improve access to services, facilities, countryside and open spaces -To improve access to recycling and composting services -Using sustainable transport choices $\sqrt{}$ V $\sqrt{}$ Inevitable Safeguarding allows continued use of rail line to move materials from the adjacent quarry (although the site does have good access to the strategic road network). ++ SP3:To provide everyone with a decent home -To help meet local housing need by ensuring that good quality, resource efficient, affordable housing with reduced environmental impact is available to all No impact o SP4: To improve the level of skills, education and training -Education and training No impact o SP5: To improve the health and sense of well being of people -Impact on human health e.g. noise and dust emissions -Proximity to sensitive receptors -Impact on the sense of well being of people No impact Safeguarding will allow continued use of an existing loading facility and, therefore, should not give raise to any additional impacts, provided there is no change to the scale or timing of loading activities, and in the expectation that any existing mitigation is effective.
-There is a single property 250m to the east that may be affected by any existing activity. o SP6: To create vibrant, active, inclusive openminded communities with a strong sense of local history -community identity - social cohesion and help continue valued local traditions -To promote recreational and cultural activity embracing the arts, heritage, the environment, dialect and sport No impact o EN1: To protect and enhance biodiversity -Impact on relevant habitats and species -Restoration of habitats and species -Enhancement of natural/ecological resources ? ? ?
-Not yet assessed Potential nature conservation impacts were assessed when planning permission to use the rail siding was granted, but this may have pre-dated legislation requiring HRA and, therefore, this matter may need to be addressed. ?
-EN2: To preserve, enhance and manage landscape quality and -Impact on designated landscape -Impact on areas of heritage value -Impact on the countryside No impact Some visual intrusion and disturbance will occur already, as a result of the loading facility and nearby quarrying, but safeguarding should not have any additional adverse impact, provided the scale o
+Assessme ent framework Pe rmane nce Characteristics of impacts SA Objective Evaluation criteria [Ouratio n Certainty Nature/scale of impact(s) Score 0-5 yrs 6- 15 yrs >15 yrs Inevitable / very or quite likely / limited likelihood / no effect / depends on use Explain the nature / scale for each impact as necessary SP1:To increase the level of participation in democratic processes -To encourage and empower local people to become involved No impact 0 SP2: To improve access to services, facilities, the countryside and open spaces -To improve access to recycling and composting services -Using sustainable transport choices V √ $\sqrt{}$ Inevitable Safeguarding allows continued use of rail line to move materials from the adjacent quarry (although the site does have good access to the strategic road network). ++ SP3:To provide everyone with a decent home -To help meet local housing need by ensuring that good quality, resource efficient, affordable housing with reduced environmental impact is available to all No impact 0 SP4: To improve the level of skills, education and training -Education and training No impact 0 SP5: To improve the health and sense of well being of people -Impact on human health e.g. noise and dust emissions -Proximity to sensitive receptors -Impact on the sense of well being of people No impact Safeguarding will allow continued use of an existing loading facility and therefore should not give raise to any additional impacts provided there is no change to the scale or timing of loading activities, and in the expectation that any existing mitigation is effective.
+There is a single property 250m to the east that may be affected by any existing activity.
+0 SP6: To create vibrant, active, inclusive and open-minded communities with a strong sense of local history -community identity - social cohesion and help continue valued local traditions -To promote recreational and cultural activity embracing the arts, heritage, the environment, dialect and sport No impact 0 EN1: To protect and enhance biodiversity -Impact on relevant habitats and species -Restoration of habitats and species -Enhancement of natural/ecological resources ? ? ?
+Not yet assessed It is assumed that potential nature conservation impacts were assessed when planning permission to use the rail siding was granted but this may have pre-dated legislation requiring HRA and therefore this matter may need to be addressed. ?